Keeping Synthetic Textiles Real and Sustainable

 Manu Kapur, President and CEO of GHCL Home Textiles

 “As we became aware of the global authenticity issue and the increasing consumer demand to know where their products come from, we searched for a solution that would address this need quickly.
 Applied DNA’s CertainT exceeded our expectations.
 We adopted the CertainT platform not only because it aligned with our commitment to innovation and our product-development stream, but also, it provided the opportunity to bring consumers sustainable products that are authentic and traceable to origin.”

-SigNature T DNA markers are engineered to be compatible and stable in a wide range of textile substrates and manufacturing processes.
+SigNature T molecular tags are designed to be compatible and stable in a wide range of textile substrates and manufacturing processes.
 This secure and cost-effective solution can help assure quality and provide forensic-level authentication in fiber, yarn, fabric and finished products.

-Any batch of a high-tech fiber can be tagged at the molecular scale, at parts per trillion, with a unique DNA that is customized to the manufacturer or even on a batch-by-batch basis, so that at any point in the textile supply chain [from master batch to finished goods] the polyester can be sampled from fiber or woven textile, to yield an unambiguous determination of its commercial origins in a way that will make it nearly impossible to substitute the “real” polyester with a “cheap” or “substandard” substitute.
+Any batch of a high-tech fiber can be tagged at parts per trillion, with a unique molecular tag that is customized to the manufacturer or even on a batch-by-batch basis, so that at any point in the textile supply chain [from master batch to finished goods] the polyester can be sampled from fiber or woven textile, to yield an unambiguous determination of its commercial origins in a way that will make it nearly impossible to substitute the “real” polyester with a “cheap” or “substandard” substitute.

-By combining unique DNA molecules into a standard polyester master batch and extruded into fiber, a new system for tagging is possible for synthetics.
-Subsequent to extrusion, it is shown that the DNA complement of the fiber (at parts per trillion) can be recovered from a snippet of the polyester fiber via a simple hot water soak, followed by the same sophisticated DNA analysis methods used in human forensic science.
+By combining unique molecular tags into a standard polyester master batch and extruded into fiber, a new system for tagging is possible for synthetics.
+Subsequent to extrusion, it is shown that the tagged portion of the fiber (at parts per trillion) can be recovered from a snippet of the polyester fiber via a simple hot water soak, followed by the same sophisticated DNA analysis methods used in human forensic science.